 - Letter of Commitment

 - The letter should state that the school has committed to partnering with the applicant on the residency as described and during the allowable grant period.
-The letter should be signed by the collaborating teacher.
+The letter should be signed by the collaborating classroom teacher.

 - MCPS Schools at a Glance Information Sheet